 - Yevgenia Albats, chief editor, The New Times, Moscow

 - Rosental Calmon Alves, founding director, Knight Center for Journalism in the Americas; Knight Chair in International Journalism, the University of Texas at Austin

 - Walt Bogdanich, investigative reporter, The New York Times

 - Yuen-Ying Chan, media consultant and educator; founding director, Journalism and Media Studies Centre at The University of Hong Kong

-Sunday Dare, publisher, News Digest Magazine; editor-in-chief, Newsbreaksnow.com
+- Sunday Dare, publisher, News Digest Magazine; editor-in-chief, Newsbreaksnow

-Leonard Downie Jr., Weil Family Professor of Journalism, Arizona State University Walter Cronkite School of Journalism and Mass Communication; former Washington Post editor and executive
+- Leonard Downie Jr., Weil Family Professor of Journalism, Arizona State University Walter Cronkite School of Journalism and Mass Communication; former Washington Post executive editor

 - Gwen Lister, chair, Namibia Media Trust, and founder, The Namibian